Privacy Policy

 Public personal information (or information which the “financial institution” reasonably believes is publicly available) can be disseminated without restriction under the Act and regulations; this type of information includes:

 Motor vehicle ownership, drivers’ license information (in some states) and real estate ownership data, which have been, derived from public records; addresses and phone numbers from paper or electronic.
 Information obtained from any website which can be accessed by anyone without restriction (paying a fee for this information is not a restriction).
-Presumably, and the regulations do not mention it, information about a debtor that is publicly available in court records (e.g., banks successfully garnished for a debtor; employers successfully garnished for a debtor; existence of a debtor’s Chapter 7 or Chapter 13 filings) are examples of “public personal information” not subject to this regulatory regime.
+Information about a debtor that is publicly available in court records (e.g., banks successfully garnished for a debtor; employers successfully garnished for a debtor; existence of a debtor’s Chapter 7 or Chapter 13 filings) are examples of “public personal information” not subject to this regulatory regime.

 6. Privacy Notifications: